sourcegraph/handbook/content/company/team/index.md

 - Lisbon, Portugal 🇵🇹 / Berlin, Germany 🇩🇪
 - [tomas@sourcegraph.com](mailto:tomas@sourcegraph.com), [tsenart](https://github.com/tsenart), [@tsenart](https://twitter.com/tsenart), [LinkedIn](https://www.linkedin.com/in/tsenart/)
 - Name pronunciation: /[to.ˈmas](http://ipa-reader.xyz/?text=to.%CB%88mas&voice=Cristiano)/
-- Tomás started fiddling with computers because he was fascinated with how hackers were depicted in Hollywood movies.
+- Tomás started fiddling with computers because he was fasci d with how hackers were depicted in Hollywood movies.
 He has since moved on to not only build distributed systems but also distributed teams.
 Before Sourcegraph he's been at companies like Apple, Mesosphere, Thomson Reuters and Soundcloud.
 In his free time he likes to spend time with his partner, play Chess and Rocket League, eat great food, hit the gym and read books.

 ## Geoffrey Gilmore